raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-In your scenery, you may want to create multiple copies of a shape within a costume so whether the sprite is static or moving your scenery will appear busier.
-This effect is used by proffessional animators to create weather patterns such as rain or clouds, to create a cluster of objects such as buildings and tree and to create the impression of a crowd of people in a scene.
+In your 3D scene, you may want to create multiple copies of a shape within a costume so your scenery will appear busier.
+This effect is used by professional animators to create weather patterns (rain and clouds), to create a cluster of objects such as buildings or a wood as well as create the impression of a crowd of people in a scene.

 --- no-print ---